HiTECNOLOGYs/ISoL/README.md

 In Search of Light
 ===================

-Yet another roguelike game written on pure Common Lisp using ncurses.
+Yet another roguelike game written in pure Common Lisp.

-Game is still in development and will be in development for a while (forever?) because it's more like educational project for me.
-I try out new stuff, explore and experiment with it so don't take this specific game too seriously.
+Game is still under development and will be under it for a while (forever?) because I'm not focused on making it complete.
+It's more like an experimental project rather than an actual playable game.

-If you would like to support it, here are some wallets:
-* 1LjB3eyZ8sR8fH41bXZ2irSYTDajUKTr4K (BTC)
-* LhdUYXHqFeMtzFovpQnjjCKF7nkmVoaiWK (LTC)